ifad/colore/README.md

 A multi-container Docker application defined in `docker-compose.yml` is provided to speed up Colore installation on development machines.

-1. Copy `docker/colore/variables.env.example` to `docker/colore/variables.env`
+1. Run `cp docker/colore/variables.env.example docker/colore/variables.env`
 2. Run `docker compose up`
 3. Have fun with Colore up and running on `http://localhost:9240/`